Why V.F. Corporation (VFC) Is in Such Horrid Condition

 Analysts’ Opinion of VFC

-Many brokerage firms have already submitted their reports for VFC stocks, with BTIG Research repeating the rating for VFC by listing it as a “Buy.”
-The predicted price for VFC in the upcoming period, according to BTIG Research is $88 based on the research report published on September 15th of the current year 2020.
+Many brokerage firms have already submitted their reports for VFC stocks, with Telsey Advisory Group repeating the rating for VFC by listing it as a “Outperform.”
+The predicted price for VFC in the upcoming period, according to Telsey Advisory Group is $90 based on the research report published on October 09th of the current year 2020.

-Telsey Advisory Group, on the other hand, stated in their research note that they expect to see VFC reach a price target of $72, previously predicting the price at $65.
-The rating they have provided for VFC stocks is “Outperform” according to the report published on August 03rd, 2020.
+Stifel, on the other hand, stated in their research note that they expect to see VFC reach a price target of $80.
+The rating they have provided for VFC stocks is “Hold” according to the report published on October 09th, 2020.

-Pivotal Research Group gave a rating of “Hold” to VFC, setting the target price at $60 in the report published on July 28th of the current year.
+BTIG Research gave a rating of “Buy” to VFC, setting the target price at $88 in the report published on September 15th of the current year.

 Insider Trading